 Here are some common exit strategies for small business owners to consider:

 1) Sell The Business On The Open Market

 This is the most popular exit strategy option for small businesses.
 At a certain point in time, often when he or she is ready to retire, the small business owner puts the business up for sale for a certain price.
-The hope is that they walk away with the amount of money they wanted to get for it.
+The hope is that they walk away with a good amount of money for all of their hard work.

 Florida is a unique situation, in the fact that the businesses for sale are all on a central multiple listing service (MLS).
 Using this MLS, business brokers cooperate with one another to sell businesses, much like the real estate market.
 Most states don’t have this type of MLS for businesses.
 Therefore, Florida business owners are at an advantage when the time comes to market and sell their business.

-- A profitable business should be attractive to buyers and sell quickly.
+- A profitable business should be attractive to buyers.